The PayPal Gateway for SimpleCart is free to install from the modmore.com package provider. Its source code can be found on GitHub.

 When you’re happy with the configuration, close the window.
 Double click the value in the Active column to enable the gateway for your customers.

 To manage the title, description and transaction fee for the PayPal gateway, you right click the gateway in the list and choose Update Method.
 In the popup, you can then edit those values.

 The name cannot be changed, as that is tied in with loading and identifying the gateway.

 Getting Live API Keys

 To get your Live API Keys, login to the PayPal dashboard.
-Go to Tools in the top right and choose Account Settings.
+Hover your name in the top right and choose Account Settings.
 Under Account Access click on update for the API Access entry.

 Getting Sandbox API Keys

 Login to the PayPal Developer Site, and browse to Sandbox > Accounts.